How Much Does It Cost to Move a Mobile Home?

 » LEARN: What to know about moving quotes

-Why you can’t move your mobile home by yourself
+Can you move your mobile home by yourself?

 Additionally, any truck hauling interstate cargo with a gross weight of over 10,001 pounds must be registered with the USDOT and comply with all federal regulations.

-When moving a mobile home isn’t worth it
+When moving a mobile home isn’t worth the cost

-Since relocating a mobile home can be so expensive, you should examine the costs and benefits to make sure it’s in your best interest.
-Consider not only the money you’ll spend moving but the stress, time and hassle it will cost you, too.
+Since relocating a mobile home can be so expensive, you should weigh the costs and benefits to ensure it’s in your best interest.
+Consider not only the money you’ll spend on moving, but also the stress, time and hassle it will cost you.

 Selling your current mobile home and buying a new one later could save you days or weeks of work and inconvenience.
 This is an especially good option if you’ve been considering downsizing.